annafelicity/predicting_popularity/README.md

 Topic Modeling as Categorical Variables:
 I used Latent Dirichlet Allocation to assign topics to each title based on their similarity to other titles in the data set.
 I experimented with a variety of hyperparameters (both in the CountVectorizer function that tokenized the title words and word-groups and in the LDA model itself).
 As with the titles themselves, my hypothesis that the stopwords do matter in a positive way held true here as well.
 When I took out common English stopwords, the top words in each topic made less sense as a cohesive unit.
 N_gram range of 1-3.
 Learning offset of 50. (quite a bit above the default of 10.).
 Since it’s a small dataset, I increased the max iterations to 15 and that seemed to improve the groupings.

 Determining whether the topic modeling is representative of distinct topics in the dataset is, of course, subjective.
-As I know this dataset very well, it seemed to me that the number of topics coalesced into something workable at around 7 topics.
+As I know this dataset very well, it seemed to me that the number of topics coalesced into something workable at 8 topics.
 This is where I started to see clear categories for fiction, poetry, history, the military, and subgenres of tattoo subjects like Japanese and Maori tattooing that definitely form their own sub-corpuses within the dataset.
 I would like to spend much more time reading about the hyperparameter selection, particularly the document and topic priors (and specifically this academic paper: https://mimno.infosci.cornell.edu/papers/NIPS2009_0929.pdf) to tweak this part of the model further.

 Non-title-derived variables:
 I tried out adding in “is_fiction” and “is_non_adult” categorical features.
 The former was determined by assigning 1 to books with a genre of fiction or poetry.
 The latter determined by assigning a 1 to any books with a non-adult audience indicated in the record.